d4weed/gfw-article/blog.md

 ![](bbva-small.gif)

-Naturally an awesome contender when you think of spatiotemporal animations: <a href="https://carto.com/torque/">CARTO's Torque</a>, <a href="http://www.vizzuality.com/projects/BBVA">which we used a few times in the past</a>.
+Naturally an awesome contender when you think of spatiotemporal animations: <a href="https://carto.com/torque/">CARTO's Torque</a>, <a href="http://www.vizzuality.com/projects/BBVA">which we used a few times in the past</a> and continue using a lot in many of our projects.

 Torque works by mashing SQL tables into preprocessed <a href="https://github.com/CartoDB/torque-tiles">tilecubes</a>, then rendered into a good ol' Canvas 2D.
-It can deliver relatively good performance with typical datasets, because there is a crucial step of spatial and temporal aggregation done 'offline'.
-It is an amazingly smart way to tackle the problem, but unfortunately it comes inherently with two major flaws:
+It can deliver very good performance with most datasets, because there is a crucial step of spatial and temporal aggregation done 'offline'.
+It is an amazingly smart way to tackle the problem, but unfortunately in this particular project we faced two major challenges:
-- you can't do any client side changes to the rendering, which makes useful interaction patterns, such as highlighting same-vessel points on mouse hover, impossible to carry out;
+- because of the above mentioned pre-processing step, you can't do instant client side changes to the rendering, which makes some interaction patterns, such as highlighting same-vessel points on mouse hover, harder to carry out;
-- interacting with the time attributes is limited.
-Changing the rendered time span requires changing your SQL query and/or CartoCSS code, and by doing so causing a roundtrip with the server.
+- we needed a great deal of dynamic interaction with timeframes.
+Changing the rendered time span is totally possible with Torque, but requires changing your SQL query and/or CartoCSS code, and by doing so causing a roundtrip with the server.
 But we had high ambitions:

 ![](time.gif)

 Meaning: changing the displayed time span of the fishing events  dynamically on the client side.

-Additionally, Torque is not able to render, at the time of writing, anything else than points.
-We needed lines to render the vessel trajectories, so going with Torque would have forced us to use a separate solution for vessel tracks.
+Additionally, Torque is fast and reliable when drawing points, but we also needed lines to render the vessel trajectories, so going with Torque would have required us to use a separate solution for vessel tracks.

 ### All hail WebGL